dynverse/dyno/README.md

 ### Selecting the most optimal TI methods

-The choice of method depends on several factors, such as prior expectations of the topology present in the data, dataset size, personal preferences, and system requirements.
-We provide an interactive shiny app which can be used to easily select the best performing and scalable method for your dataset.
+When the data is wrapped, the most performant and scalable set of tools can be selected using a shiny app.
+This app will select a set of methods which are predicted to produce the most optimal output given several user-dependent factors (such as prior expectations about the topology present in the data) and dataset-dependent factors (such as the size of the dataset).
 This app uses the benchmarking results from [dynbenchmark](https://github.com/dynverse/dynbenchmark) ([doi:10.1101/276907](https://doi.org/10.1101/276907)).

 ``` r
 guidelines <- guidelines_shiny(dataset)